-Florida’s Hurricane Ian is one of the five worst in state’s history
+Florida’s Hurricane Ian is one of the five worst in the state’s history

 Hurricane Ian is one of the strongest storms to strike Florida in recorded history.
 It made landfall in Cayo Costa, Florida, and was one of the most damaging hurricanes to hit the state.
 More than 500 people have been evacuated, and the storm caused widespread flooding and damage.
 The storm surge and wind speeds have surpassed 150 miles per hour in some areas.